sina-kakhki/Chromium/README.md

 npm run dev # to start the dev server
 ```

+- To view the Programming Jokes API type 'jokes' in the search box.
+- To view the Weather API type 'weather' in the search box.
+- To view the Dictionary API type 'dictionary' in the search box.
+- To view the Holiday Planner API type 'planmyholiday' in the search box.

 You can find the server running on [http://localhost:3000](http://localhost:3000).

 ## User interface